 Understanding non-adherence

-Why is medication adherence important?
+Why adherence matters

 Healthcare system